Hot-Air Balloons & Pilot Bios

 Chuck Walz is from Munith, Michigan.
 Before becoming a pilot, Chuck was on a balloon crew.
 He has been a licensed hot-air balloon pilot since 1993.
 Chuck is retired from Jackson County Road Commission.
 He has a wife named Cindy and has a son named Brian.
 He has participated in this event for many years.
 He will be flying the "Lucky Max" balloon.
 Chuck placed #13 in the 2013 Hot-Air Balloon Competition.

-Steve Wilkinson has been a hot-air balloon pilot for 38 years and is from Palm Desert, CA and will be flying his Limoncello Lemon Balloon in his first Battle Creek Field of Flight Balloon Championships.
-Steve owns and operates Fantasy Balloon Flights and Cafe Italia.
+Steve Wilkinson has been a hot-air balloon pilot for 38 years and is from Palm Desert, CA and will be flying his Limonchello Lemon Balloon in his 2nd Battle Creek Field of Flight Balloon Championship.
+Steve is a restaurant owner, Cafe Italia.
+He also is a commercial balloon ride operator at Fantasy Balloon Flights.